Naveen-YN/GestureFlow-An-Advanced-Hand-Gesture-Control-System/README.md

-# GestureFlow: An Advanced Hand Gesture Control System
+# GestureFlow – AI-Based Hand Gesture Automation System

 GestureFlow is a real-time computer vision–based system that enables users to control their computer using **hand gestures**.
 By leveraging **MediaPipe**, **OpenCV**, and **Python automation libraries**, the system replaces traditional input devices like a mouse and keyboard with natural hand movements.